sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/02-invoking-local-services.markdown

 You can access your application's Service Builder-generated local service objects anywhere in the application.
-Your app's OSGi Declarative Service component classes can use the `@Reference` annotation to inject themselves with the local service objects and, as this tutorial demonstrates, you can provide your JSPs access to the local service objects via request attributes.
-You can use your local services anywhere and everywhere you want in your application.
+Your app's OSGi Declarative Service component classes can use the `@Reference` annotation to inject themselves with the local service objects.
+Also you can, as this tutorial demonstrates, provide your JSPs access to the local service objects via request attributes.
+Local services are easy to use anywhere need them in your application.

 ## Related Topics [](id=related-topics)